tylerbean/frijolebot/WHATSAPP_INTEGRATION.md

 ### Session Management
 - **Local Session Storage**: Uses WhatsApp Web's local authentication files
-- **Baserow Backup**: Stores session data in Baserow for persistence across deployments
+- **Local Only**: Session data is not stored in the database; Baileys multi-file auth is persisted on disk
 - **Session Restoration**: Automatically restores sessions when available
 - **QR Code Generation**: Sends QR codes to Discord admin channel when authentication is needed
 - **Session Validation**: Validates sessions and handles expired/invalid sessions